-Sheriff Marceno brings decades of law enforcement experience, beginning his career in Suffolk County, New York before moving to Southwest Florida where he joined the Collier County Sheriff’s Office.
+Sheriff Marceno began his law enforcement career in Suffolk County, New York before moving to Southwest Florida where he joined the Collier County Sheriff’s Office.

 While with CCSO, he worked as a Patrol Deputy and was a member of numerous specialty units within the agency.
-He transitioned to a larger public liaison role in community policing, eventually serving as Assistant to Sheriff Kevin Rambosk.
+He transitioned to a larger public liaison role in community policing, eventually serving as Executive Officer.

 Sheriff Marceno is the recipient of numerous awards and commendations.
 In 2012 he was awarded the Collier County’s Distinguished Public Service Award, given to the county’s top public servant.